sagemath/trac_to_gh/Issue 8166.md

 CC:  ylchapuy @jasongrout mvngu

-Since the new version of NetworkX is being merged into Sage, we could use their max matching algorithm.
+Since the new version of NetworkX is being merged into Sage #7608, we could use their max matching algorithm.
 We already have one, though it uses Linear Programming and is optional :

 The efficiency of these two algorithms have to be compared !